old-fos2020/old-fos2020.github.io/index.md

 The Foundations of Software course at EPFL is taught on *Tue 14:15-16:00, INM 10*.
 Exercise sessions take place on *Wed 11:15-13:00, CO 020*.

+The schedule below is, to a small extent, still provisional.

 |-------------|-----------------------------------------------------------------------------|
 | Tue, 15 Sep | Lecture on *Introduction and Combinator Parsers*                            |